-University of Georgia was awarded 742 badges in the 2022 rankings.
-The highest ranked major at the school is family and consumer sciences/human sciences communication.
+University of Georgia was awarded 4,026 badges in the 2023 rankings.
+The highest ranked major at the school is ther educational assessment, evaluation, and research.

-College Factual ranked UGA as #116 out of 2,576 colleges and universities in the country on its 2022 Best Colleges list.
+UGA landed the #79 spot in College Factual's 2023 ranking of best overall colleges in the United States.
+The higher ed experts analyzed 2,241 colleges and universities across the nation to determine this ranking.
 This lands it a coveted spot in the top 5% of all colleges and universities in the country.
-This is an improvement over the previous year, when UGA held the #143 spot on the Best Overall Colleges list.
+This is an improvement over the previous year, when UGA held the #116 spot on the Best Overall Colleges list.

 The student to faculty ratio at University of Georgia is about average at 17 to 1.
 This ratio is often used to gauge how many students might be in an average class and how much time professors will have to spend with their students on an individual level.
 The national average for this metric is 15 to 1.

 Another measure that is often used to estimate how much access students will have to their professors is how many faculty members are full-time.
 The idea here is that part-time faculty tend to spend less time on campus, so they may not be as available to students as full-timers.

 The full-time faculty percentage at University of Georgia is 93%.
 This is higher than the national average of 47%.